ml4a/ml4a/q_learning.md

 ## The environment

 A reinforcement learning agent needs an environment to explore and interact with, so let's create that first.
+In other guides we'll use the [OpenAI Gym](https://gym.openai.com/), but I think seeing how an environment is defined makes understanding easier.

 This will just be a simple set of discrete coordinates.
 So the states in our scenario will just be `(x,y)` coordinate positions.